Florida Bankruptcy Facts

 Consolidate Student Loans

 - Student loans can be consolidated with other bills in a Chapter 13 bankruptcy.
+Be advised, though, that whatever rate your loans are consolidated at will be locked in regardless of future fluctuations in interest.

 Beware of Refinancing